techn0mad/techn0mad.github.io/_posts/2021-06-01-what-me-worry.md

 5. Regularly test restores from backups

-I'm fond of pointing out that I'm far more concerned about restores than backups, as anyone who has struggled and failed to perform a restore from a so-called backup (sometimes known as a Heisenberg backup) can attest.
+I'm fond of pointing out that I'm far more concerned about restores than backups, as anyone who has struggled and failed to perform a restore from a so-called backup can attest.
 However, when it comes to ransomware, particularly as currently practiced, this is definitely not sufficient.

 ## Computer Security (Apparently) Not-so-Basics